DevMountain/react-5-afternoon/README.md

 # Project Summary

 During this project, we'll be building a web application that walks users through filling out a home loan application.
 We'll be building out the components that have already been made and make them better with `redux`.
-To keep track of data and pass it to the correct components we'll make heavy use of `redux` and `react-redux`.
+To keep track of data and pass it to the correct components via routing we'll make heavy use of `redux` and `react-redux`.
 We'll be making changes to all files in the components folder except for Finish.js to help them work with Redux, as well as the router.js, store.js, reducer.js, index.js and App.js.

 ## Setup